 \section{Introduction}

-Biomedical image segmentation is crucial for medical image analysis, enabling the precise identification and delineation of anatomical structures and abnormalities~\cite{zengxin2024}.
-Segmentation of cardiovascular structures, such as the heart, aorta, and coronary arteries, from Magnetic Resonance Imaging (MRI) and Computed Tomography (CT) is essential for diagnosing a wide range of cardiovascular conditions, developing treatment plans, and evaluating therapeutic outcomes \cite{bernard2018deep, litjens2017survey}.
-Both MRI and CT provide high-resolution images that offer detailed insights into the structure, function, and composition of these cardiovascular regions.
-However, manually segmenting these structures is time-consuming, labor-intensive, and prone to observer variability, underscoring the importance of automated segmentation techniques to ensure consistency and improve efficiency \cite{petitjean2011review, maier2019gentle}.
+\IEEEPARstart{B}{iomedical} image segmentation is crucial for medical image analysis, as it enables the precise identification and delineation of anatomical structures and abnormalities~\cite{zengxin2024}.
+Accurate segmentation of cardiovascular structures, such as the heart, aorta, and coronary arteries, from Magnetic Resonance Imaging (MRI) and Computed Tomography (CT) images is essential for diagnosing a wide range of cardiovascular conditions, developing treatment plans, and evaluating therapeutic outcomes~\cite{bernard2018deep, litjens2017survey}.
+Although MRI and CT provide high-resolution images that reveal detailed information about the structure, function, and composition of these cardiovascular regions, manual segmentation of these structures is time-consuming, labor-intensive, and subject to variability among observers.
+This limitation highlights the need for automated segmentation techniques that can improve consistency and efficiency in the analysis~\cite{petitjean2011review, maier2019gentle}.

-The variability in cardiovascular anatomy, pathological changes, and the presence of imaging artifacts present significant challenges to segmenting both MRI and CT images~\cite{li2018}.
-Conventional techniques like thresholding and edge detection often fail to accurately capture the complex morphology of the heart, aorta, and coronary arteries.
-Recent advancements in machine learning, particularly through Convolutional Neural Networks (CNNs)~\cite{lecun1995} and other deep learning models, have shown potential in overcoming these challenges by learning intricate patterns from large datasets \cite{fahmy2019}.
-However, these models often require extensive computational resources and large annotated datasets, and their ability to generalize across diverse patient populations and imaging conditions may be limited \cite{litjens2017survey}.
+The variability in cardiovascular anatomy, pathological changes, and imaging artifacts poses significant challenges for accurate MRI and CT image segmentation~\cite{li2018}.
+Conventional techniques, such as thresholding and edge detection, often fail to accurately capture the complex morphology of the heart, aorta, and coronary arteries.
+Recent advances in machine learning, particularly through Convolutional Neural Networks (CNNs)~\cite{lecun1995} and other deep learning models, have shown promise in addressing these challenges by learning intricate patterns from large datasets~\cite{fahmy2019}.
+However, despite these advances, current deep learning models still require substantial computational resources and large annotated datasets, while their ability to generalize across diverse patient populations and imaging conditions remains limited~\cite{litjens2017survey}.